ygjwd12345/GLANet/README.md

 ```

 ## Acknowledge
-Our code is developed based on [FSeSim](https://github.com/lyndonzheng/F-LSeSim) and[unguided](https://github.com/mvrl/un_guided).
+Our code is developed based on [FSeSim](https://github.com/lyndonzheng/F-LSeSim) and [unguided](https://github.com/mvrl/un_guided).
 We also thank [pytorch-fid](https://github.com/mseitzer/pytorch-fid) for FID computation,  [LPIPS](https://github.com/richzhang/PerceptualSimilarity) for diversity score, and [D&C](https://github.com/clovaai/generative-evaluation-prdc) for density and coverage evaluation.